BloomTech-Labs/labs10-taco-run/back_end/README.md

 Used to configure API security.
 This was used to allow for secure communication between the front-end and back-end servers. | [View Dependency](https://github.com/expressjs/cors)

+### Morgan

+An HTTP request logging middleware used for production to easily identify bugs in routes. | [View Dependency](https://github.com/expressjs/morgan)

 ## Back-End Dependencies ```(Development)```